makman568/algofun/pq/traffic/consensus_traffic.md

 *   **Topology Independence:** Because the filtering logic resides in the agreement layer, it functions identically across relay networks, P2P networks, and any hybrid configurations.
 The topology affects *how* messages are routed, but not *which* or *how many* are ultimately propagated.

 ---
-# Part III: Empirical Verification
+# Part III: Empirical Support for Theoretical Predictions
 ---

-To complete the analysis, we collected empirical data from the Algorand mainnet to verify that our model of "theory + optimization" matches reality.
+To complete the analysis, we collected empirical data from the Algorand mainnet to provide supporting evidence that our model of "theory + optimization" matches reality.
 This section describes our data collection methodology and presents the results.

 ## 7. Data Collection Methodology